ArrayBolt3/kforge/README.md

 ### Downloading the VM

+The KForge appliance is designed for VirtualBox 6.1.40.
+If using the KForge Appliance with a newer version of VirtualBox, you may need to install a newer version of Guest Additions in order for everything to work right.

 1. Clone the KForge repository to your physical machine with `git clone https://github.com/ArrayBolt3/KForge.git`.
 2. Open a terminal in the kforge folder created when you did the clone.
 3. Run `./KForgeDL.sh`, and wait.
 It may take a while.
 When the command finishes, you will be left with a file named "KForge.ova" in the kforge folder.